Wedding and Function Terms & Conditions

 The Wroxeter Hotel places great emphasis on providing a pleasant and safe environment for its guests and staff.
 As such, we reserve the right to ask any guest who is abusive, threatening or offensive to our guests or staff to leave the Hotel immediately and incur any relevant early departure charges.
-Reasons for summary eviction include drunkenness, unreasonable behaviour, foul or abusive language, racist comments, making excessive noise both inside and outside the buildings, wilful or negligent damage of Hotel property, suspected theft from the company or other guests, trespass in staff only areas, wilful avoidance of agreed charges, consumption of food or drink other than that supplied by or through the Hotel, and suspected use of illegal drugs – although this list is not exhaustive.
+Reasons for summary eviction include: drunkenness; unreasonable behaviour; foul or abusive language; racist, sexist or other comments and acts of harassment; making excessive noise both inside and outside the buildings; wilful or negligent damage of Hotel property; suspected theft from the Hotel or other guests; trespass in staff only areas; wilful avoidance of agreed charges; consumption of food or drink other than that supplied by or through the Hotel; and suspected use of illegal drugs – although this list is not exhaustive.
 All of our public areas are covered by CCTV.

 Failure to leave the Hotel and premises when required to do so by the Duty Manager is a criminal offence under Licensing Law and may be reported to the police.
 It also constitutes trespass and renders the trespassers liable for the costs of security enforcement.